ahawkins/raa-screencast/steps.md

     an object that is not the type we want and responds to `to_s` or `to_f`.
 We can use symbols for the string tests and strings for the amount tests.
+  * Now that tests pass there is something unsetteling about that code.
+It's obviously sub optimal because it's very boiler plate.
+    There will come a time when we have pain maintaining these things.
+    Right now it's fine.
+There is a prying thought in the back of our
+    mind: we should be using a libary for this.
+In fact you've probably already picked on out and are itching to refactor this code.
+But check yourself.
+It's not important right now.
+What would adding a library do?
+Remove a few lines of code?
+We have bigger fish to fry.
+We can come back to this when we've reached **unbearable** pain.
+So what's next?
+We should turn our attention back to the failing use case tests.
+Now that we have the form we can instantiate it and call the use case.